MikeyCol/Math-140-Final-Project/README.md

 ## Algorithm Overview

+The alogorithm can be broken down into three steps

+1. Idenfity pairs using cointegration and the Hurst exponent.
+2. Calculate trading thresholds using indiviualized LSTM Nerual Networks.
+3. Test the thresholds in a vitural environment.

 ### 1. Identify pairs

 In order to identify a profiable pair the securities must be cointegrated and the spread of the securites must have a hurst exponent less then 0.5.